IBPA/SparseNN/doc/sparseBlockModules.md

 For the Y sensor data however, a single torch tensor with m rows is used where m is the number of events.

 ## Modules ##
-A SparseBlock module takes SparseBlock table input (instead of tensor).
+A SparseBlock module allways takes input in SparseBlock format (instead of tensor).
+When it comes to output format however, there are two types of modules:
-There are two types of SparseBlock modules:
+1. *Symmetric:* output is in SparseBlock format hence only SparseBlock nn modules can be stacked on top of them.
+For example SparseBlockReLU would be considered symmetric.
-1. Both input and output are SparseBlock tables (e.g. SparseBlockReLU, SparseBlockLinear, SparseBlockTemporalConvolution).
+2. *Asymmetric:* output is torch tensor tensor hence any torch nn module can be stacked on top of them.
+For example SparseBlockToDenseAdd would be considered asymmetirc.

-2. Input is SparseBlock table while output is tensor (e.g SparseBlockToDenseLinear, SparseBlockToDenseAdd)
+For calculation of local gradients using backpropagaion, the [nn module](https://github.com/torch/nn/blob/master/doc/module.md) torch api is followed.